schombert/Project-Alice/docs/multiplayer_technical.md

 ### Re-sync

 The lobby can be resyncronized if one or more players are OOS, and must be done manually by the host in the "tab" lobby screen.
+When a resync starts, it will send the notify_save_loaded command to the oos'd clients together with a save for them to load.
+The non-oos clients will receive a notify_reload command, and will reload their own save.

 ### Hot-join